dmm2002/GCD_courseproject/code_book.md

 # Code Book

 ## Summary
+This project is to take data collected from the accelerometers from the Samsung Galaxy S smartphone and produce a tidy dataset.
+This is a brief description of the source of the data:
-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+*The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.

 This data represents a combination of test and training data from this study.